-Did you check any of the boxes?
+Did you check no in any of the boxes?
 If so, it’s likely that your site isn’t optimized for mobile.
 Here’s why:

 Each page on your website appears in its entirety, just as it does on a desktop, only it’s a teeny tiny version.
-That means everything is small: the text, the images, the links, the navigation.
+That means everything is small: the text, the images, the links and the navigation.
 To see anything, you have to expand a page or scroll horizontally.
-And because links are small and close together, it’s hard to click them.
+Since links are small and close together, it’s hard to click them.
 Ideally, text should be 16 pixels or larger for readability, and any buttons or links should be at least 40 pixels wide or tall for optimal fat finger click-ability.